perrette/papers/README.md

 - scan directory for PDFs
 - rename PDFs according to bibtex key and year
 - some support for attachment
+- display / search / filter entries : format as bibtex or key or whatever
+- merging / update

 Planned features
 ----------------
 Mostly related to bibliography management:
-- display / search / filter entries : format as bibtex or key or whatever
 - add manual entry
 - remove entry by key
 - move library location (i.e. both on disk and in bibtex's `file` entry)
 - fix broken PDF links
-- more advanced control for merging / update / key generation
 - better handling of attachment / multiple files
+- key generation (especially for new entry addition)
+- undo command
+- git saving of bibtex

 As well as:
 - parse other info (author name, year) from PDF, especially for old papers